Vaseere/UOSSMUD/README.md

 `uoss install gui package`

-After the GUI package has been installed, run the following command to adjust the main display borders:
+After the GUI package has been installed, run the following commands to reload the GUI and adjust the main display borders:

+`uoss gui reload`
 `uoss config borders`

 After the borders have been adjusted, run the following command to install the monster database: